Yunasawa-Studio/YNL-Simple-AI-System/Test.md

         public AIActionSample() : base(null) { }
         public AIActionSample(AIController controller) : base(controller) { }

+        // Make the properties you want to hide as private; the Editor is currently not support
-        private Rigidbody _rigidbody;
+        // Reference properties so you can only get it from Initialize() method private Rigidbody _rigidbody;

-        public int Distance;
+        // Make the properties you want to edit inside Editor as public public int Distance;
         public KeyCode KeyCode;